 In Oklahoma, the age of consent is 16, and the law recognizes an age differential of two years.
 This means that no person can be convicted of rape or rape by instrumentation with anyone over the age of 14, with that person’s consent, unless the defendant was older than 18 at the time the sexual act occurred.
 Though statutory rape is a strict liability crime which does not require the prosecutor to prove that an assault occurred, it is still classified as rape under the Oklahoma penal code.

-Defendants charged with statutory rape have the usual defenses available to all criminal defendants.
-However, defendants accused of statutory rape often claim they had no reason to know their partner was underage.
-The Defendants may argue that the victims represented themselves as older than they really were, and that a reasonable person would have believed such representation.
+Defendants accused of statutory rape often claim they had no reason to know their partner was underage.
+The defendants may argue that the victims misrepresented their age, and that a reasonable person would have believed such representation.

-Even if this is true, Oklahoma does not allow a defendant to rely on a mistake of age, even a reasonable one, to avoid a sex crime conviction for statutory rape.
-As stated above, statutory rape is a strict liability crime, so a malicious intent or a “guilty mind” is not necessary.
+Even if this is true, Oklahoma does not allow a defendant to rely on a mistake of age to avoid a sex crime conviction for statutory rape.
+Statutory rape is a strict liability crime, so a malicious intent or a “guilty mind” is not necessary.
 All that matters is the age of the alleged victim and whether the sexual conduct actually occurred.

-If you or a loved one has been charged with rape or statutory rape in Oklahoma, time is of the essence.
-You need legal advice from an experienced defense attorney, and you need one right now.
+If you or a loved one has been charged with rape or statutory rape in Oklahoma you should immediately contact an experienced defense attorney.
 Call the Law Offices of Adam R. Banner, P.C., and retain an accomplished attorney ready to fight for your rights.
 Call us today at (405) 778-4800 for a free consultation.